Below are past shows the Revolutionary Warblers have performed... but we love creating new shows too!

 Let us know if you'd like us to craft something special for your next event!

-Each show runs about 20 minutes but can be adjusted to fit your needs.
+Each show runs 20-30 minutes but can be adjusted to fit your needs.

 Songs of the Suffragists

 (unavailable for New York DAR audiences until July 2019)

 The battle for woman suffrage took almost 75 hard-fought years.
 As we approach the centennial of the passage of the 19th amendment granting women the right to vote, we celebrate and honor the achievements of these remarkable women through their stirring songs.
 Learn about their trail-blazing propaganda, their radical tactics, and even a bit about the ladies who were opposed to it!

 The March of the Women, The Suffrage Flag, Keep Woman in her Sphere, She’s Good Enough to be Your Baby’s Mother, Sister Suffragette and more!

 Drums Rum-Tumming Everywhere: Songs of WWI

 World War I had a significant cultural impact both at home and abroad.
 Emotionally charged and politically motivated, the music of the era rallied soldiers and civilians alike to fight, support, and remember.
 Discover the origin stories and legacies of the Great War hits (with a few extra surprises along the way!)